Timeline of Harry's Life

 Major Life Events:

-Henry Seymour Chase Jr. born 2 February 1853, in Woodstock, Vermont, to Dr. Henry Seymour Chase and Sara Haskell.
+Henry Seymour Chase Jr. born 2 February 1853, in Woodstock, Vermont, to Dr. Henry Seymour Chase, M.D. and Sara Haskell.

 Bestowed with nickname "Harry."

 Dr. Chase embraced dentistry as his profession.

 Chase family moves to Independence, Iowa.
 Dr. Chase tries his hand at farming.